VincentVTran/Database-GridLayout/README.md

 **Introduction** <br/>
-This is was one of my first attempt with creating a database via .txt files.
+This is was one of my first attempt with creating a database via .txt files (9/12/18).
 I used a PrintWriter and Scanner along with a few nested for-loop algorithm to add and remove rows.